10 Free Summer Programs for High School Students in Los Angeles (LA)

 Eligibility: Current 11th and 12th grade students can apply.

-The Los Angeles Pediatric Society’s Eve and Gene Black Summer Medical Career Program offers students the chance to work alongside medical mentors and experts in various hospitals.
-Each year, the program receives 300–450 applications, with 100–180 students selected to participate.
-As an intern, you will attend daily sessions, interactive lessons, and workshops led by general pediatricians, specialists like surgeons, nurses, pharmacists, dietitians, infectious disease specialists, ophthalmologists, radiologists, and therapists (including physical, speech, occupational, and cognitive therapists) to gain a comprehensive understanding of patient healthcare.
+This program offers students the chance to work alongside medical experts in various hospitals.
+The program receives 300–450 applications each year, with 100–180 students selected to participate.
+As an intern, you will attend lessons and workshops led by general pediatricians, specialists like surgeons, nurses, pharmacists, dietitians, infectious disease specialists, ophthalmologists, radiologists, and therapists to gain an understanding of patient healthcare.
+You will observe and assist with medical procedures, treatment plans, and patient care.
+You will also discuss projects and deliver presentations at the end of the program.
+Upon completion, you will receive a certificate and may be eligible for a $500 scholarship from the Edward M. Rissman Scholarship Fund.

 Location: Da Vinci Schools, El Segundo, Los Angeles County, CA

-Program Dates: June 10–June 28, 2024 | July 8–July 26, 2024; TBA for 2025
+Program Dates: June 10–June 28 | July 8–July 26

 Cost: Free for all accepted participants